Inclusive Design for Pediatric Patients

 Multi-Model Experience

-Assessed concepts based on opportunity areas and supporting theories, we decided to build service/system lather than single product
+Assessed concepts based on opportunity areas and supporting theory, we decided to build service/system lather than single product

 ENGAGING STORYTELLING